Covid-19: France suspends 3,000 unvaccinated health workers

 But since the introduction of a Covid "health pass" in July, France has become one of the world's most vaccinated countries.

 Almost 90% of all adults have now had at least one jab.
+France has also started vaccinating children aged 12 and over, and is administering booster jabs to vulnerable people.

 Vaccine mandates elsewhere in the world